Washington State Cougars football: Jake Dickert era (2021–2024)

 Following the firing of Nick Rolovich, defensive coordinator and linebackers coach Jake Dickert was named as acting head coach.
 Under Dickert's leadership, the Cougars fought to a 3–2 record, including a 40–13 victory over rival Washington in the 113th Apple Cup, snapping a seven-game losing streak in the rivalry.
 As a result, Dickert was hired as the permanent head coach on November 27.
 The team concluded the 2021 season with a record of 7–5, with a 6–3 mark in-conference, good for a second-place finish in the Pac-12 North.
 The team lost to the Central Michigan Chippewas in the Sun Bowl 24–21.
 The following season in 2022 would result in the same overall record of 7–5 but worse in conference play at 4–5.
 The Cougars would get an invite to the LA Bowl where they would lose to the 9–4 Fresno State Bulldogs 29–6 leaving them with a final record of 7–6 for the 2022 season.
 The 2023–24 season would be the Cougars last in the Pac-12 Conference, which lost ten members and is rebuilding.
 While they started out 4–0, the 2023–24 season ended up being a step back in terms of success with them going 5–7 and missing out on getting an invite to a bowl game.
 They finished with an in-conference record of only 2–7.
 Due to both Washington State and Oregon State being the only two schools left in the Pac-12 for the 2024 season, both schools have agreed upon a football scheduling alliance with the Mountain West Conference (MWC).
 During his time at Washington State, Dickert was able to get the Cougars to reach three bowl games within a span of four years.
 Jake Dickert was hired by Wake Forest to take over that school's football program in December 2024 just days prior to the Cougars playing in the 2024 Holiday Bowl.

-Jimmy Rogers era (2025-present)
+Jimmy Rogers era (2025)

 On December 28, 2024, Jimmy Rogers, formerly at South Dakota State University, became the 35th head coach at Washington State University, accepting a five-year contract at $1.57 million annually.
+On December 5, 2025, Rogers was announced as the head coach of the Iowa State University after finishing only one season at Washington State with a 6–6 record.

+Kirby Moore era (2026)

+In December 2025, Washington State University hired Kirby Moore as its 36th head football coach, giving the Cougars a young offensive-minded coach with strong regional ties.
+He made his WSU head-coaching debut in the 2026 Apple Cup, a 24–10 loss to Washington in Seattle.